akukoder/mykad/README.md

 // Result: 03/10/1987
 ```
 ### Gender
 Get gender from the input.
-Basically, 1 for female and 0 for male.
+Basically, 1 for male and 0 for female.
 ```php
 use AkuKoder\MyKad\Extractor as MyKadExtractor;